Tiny-Earth/DemoSite/site/src/design.md

 Students with disabilities face many challenges when seeking accommodations in higher education [gin_is_2020](@cite).
 An accessible course design reduces the need for accommodation, alleviates the burden and stigma associated with students seeking accommodations, saves time for educators, and diminishes the cost associated with providing individual accommodations.
 Importantly, accessibility improves educational outcomes for all learners by making sure that educational materials and resources are available and usable by everyone, regardless of their individual needs.

-**Universal Design for Learning (UDL)** guides educators to create accessible course materials and flexible and inclusive learning experiences that meet the needs of all learners, regardless of their abilities or background (CAST, 2018).
+**Universal Design for Learning (UDL)** guides educators to create accessible course materials and flexible and inclusive learning experiences that meet the needs of all learners, regardless of their abilities or background [CAST2018UniversalDesign](@cite).

 **UDL aims to change the design of the environment rather than to change the learner.** By adopting the principles of UDL, an instructor can build an inclusive course from the outset.
-The UDL guidelines (CAST, 2018) encompass three key principles: providing multiple means of engagement, representation, and action and expression.
+The UDL guidelines [CAST2018UniversalDesign](@cite) encompass three key principles: providing multiple means of engagement, representation, and action and expression.
 Some examples include:

 - **Physical accessibility:** Make physical spaces and materials accessible, such as by providing wheelchair ramps, captioning videos, and offering alternative formats of textbooks.
 - **Digital accessibility:** Design digital content and technologies that are compatible with assistive technologies, such as screen readers and text-to-speech software.